+Math italics.
 Mathematical variables are most commonly set in a form of italics, but not all italic fonts can be used successfully.
-In common text fonts, the italic letter v and Greek letter v ("nu") are not very distinct.
-A rounded letter v like this one from Century Schoolbook is therefore preferred in a mathematical font.
-Care must be taken to select a Greek font in which the [upsilon] ("upsilon") is also distinct from the rounded v.
-There are other characters which sometimes have similar shapes and require special attention to avoid ambiguity: lowercase italic a and U+03B1 GREEK SMALL LETTER ALPHA; uppercase Y and U+03A5 GREEK CAPITAL LETTER UPSILON (which should always have curved arms); U+03A7 GREEK CAPITAL LETTER CHI and uppercase script X.
+In common text fonts, the italic letter v and Greek letter nu are not very distinct.
+A rounded italic letter v is therefore preferred in a mathematical font.
+There are other characters, which sometimes have similar shapes and require special attention to avoid ambiguity.
+Examples are shown in the table below.

-A font intended for mathematical variables should strive to allow a visual distinction so that variables can be reliably separated from italic text in a theorem.
-Some languages have common single letter words (English 'a', Scandinavian 'i', etc.), which can otherwise be easily confused with common variables.
+Theorems are commonly printed in a text italic font.
+A font intended for mathematical variables should support clear visual distinctions so that variables can be reliably separated from italic text in a theorem.
+Some languages have common single letter words (English a, Scandinavian i, etc.), which can otherwise be easily confused with common variables.

 Hard-to-distinguish Letters.
-Not all sans-serif fonts allow an easy distinction between lowercase 'l', and uppercase 'l' and not all monospaced fonts allow a distinction between the letter 'l' and the digit 'l'.
+Not all sans-serif fonts allow an easy distinction between lowercase l, and uppercase l and not all monospaced (monowidth) fonts allow a distinction between the letter l and the digit l.
 Such fonts are not usable for mathematics.
-In Fraktur, the letters I and J in particular must be made distinguishable.
-Overburdened Black Letter forms like I and J are inappropriate.
-Similarly, the digit '0' must be distinct from the letter 'O' for all mathematical alphanumeric sets.
-Some characters are so similar that even mathematical fonts do not attempt to provide distinguished glyphs for them.
-Their use is normally avoided in mathematical notation unless no confusion is possible in a given context, e.g. uppercase A and uppercase alpha (A).
-However, when computerizing text, it is helpful to have distinct character codes even in these cases.
+In Fraktur, the letters l and l in particular must be made distinguishable.
+Overburdened Black Letter forms like l and l are inappropriate.
+Similarly, the digit zero must be distinct from the uppercase letter l for all mathematical alphanumeric sets.
+Some characters are so similar that even mathematical fonts do not attempt to provide distinguished glyphs for them, e.g. uppercase l and l are inappercase l and l are inappercase l and l and l are inappercase l and l